Washington, D.C. Merit Systems Protection Board Lawyers

 Federal agencies will typically begin disciplinary proceedings with an internal investigation.
 These investigations may be initiated due to alleged misconduct, performance issues, or violations of agency policies.
 During this stage, the employee may be asked to provide a statement, participate in interviews, or respond to findings.

 Early legal involvement is critical.
-Our attorney can advise clients on how to respond to investigative inquiries, help prepare written statements, and ensure that an employee's rights will not be violated during the process.
+Our attorneys can advise clients on how to respond to investigative inquiries, help prepare written statements, and ensure that an employee's rights will not be violated during the process.
 We can communicate with agency investigators, clarify the facts, and begin preparing a defense before formal charges are proposed.

 Investigations that may appear to be routine can quickly lead to proposals for discipline.
 Securing representation from a lawyer early in the process can help reduce the likelihood of harsh penalties.
-When possible, our attorney will work to resolve matters before formal action is taken.
+When possible, our attorneys will work to resolve matters before formal action is taken.

 Responding to Proposals for Discipline or Removal